Desperately seeking sunshine

 Three people standing on a beach under blue sunny skies between three wooden totems decorated to look like four women.

-Ali Gee, Gina Cathro and me on Geelong beach between broadwalk Bollards
+Ali Gee, Gina Cathro and me on Geelong beach between broadwalk bollards

 After the You Yangs, we drove to Geelong to enjoy an ice cream and a stroll around the foreshore viewing Jan Mitchell‘s broadwalk bollards, before returning to Little River to have an enjoyable meal in the local pub.
 It really felt like an authentic Australian family venue.